-LAEDC recently hosted a Regional Economic Development (RED) Talk with Dollar Shave Club’s CEO and Founder, Michael Dubin.
+LAEDC hosted a Regional Economic Development (RED) Talk with Dollar Shave Club’s CEO and Founder, Michael Dubin.
 This event was attended by dozens of entrepreneurs, business owners and innovators from throughout LA County.
 One of the businesses with representatives in attendance was Vroozi, a local startup whose CSO and Co-Founder, Shaz Khan, was kind enough to share more information about Vroozi and his entrepreneurial journey in LA.

 Q: Simplify for us what Vroozi does?
 Walk us through the narrative for how and why Vroozi came to be.